From Idea to Impact: How to Write a Tech Business Plan That Actually Works

 Executive Summary

-What is a Business Plan and why is it important in Technology?
+What Is a Business Plan and Why Is It So Crucial in Technology?

 The Unique Demands of a Technology Business Plan